DataShades/ckanext-syndicate/README.md

     ) -> dict[str, Any]:
         data_dict.pop("sensitive_field")
         return group

-    def reattach_on_syndication_error(self, error: Exception) -> bool:
-        if not isinstance(error, ckanapi.ValidationError):
-            return False

-        return "That URL is already in use." in error.error_dict.get("name", [])
 ```

 Default implementation of `skip_syndication` prevents syndication for:

 * private datasets
 * datasets with the falsy value of the field, specified by `ckanext.syndicate.profile.PROFILE_ID.flag` config option (`syndicate` by default)

-Default implementation of `reattach_on_syndication_error` returns `True` if the error is a `ckanapi.ValidationError` caused by an existing package with the same name on the target CKAN instance.

 ## CLI commands